 My Observations

-Now then, this is one of a few Motta tampers you’re bound to find here, given that Motta are among the leading brands of barista accessories, however this one has a totally different deal with shape than a lot of tampers I’ve seen.
+Now then, this is among a few Motta tampers you’re bound to find here, given that Motta are one of the leading brands of barista accessories, nevertheless this one has a totally different handle shape than the majority of tampers I’ve seen.

 The handle, as you can see, is ball-shaped.
-Why they’ve discussed as it “bubble shaped” I’m uncertain, the first thing that springs to my mind when I think of a solid round object is a ball, not a bubble.
+Why they’ve called it “bubble shaped” I’m not sure, the first thing that springs to my mind when I think of a solid round object is a ball, not a bubble.

-Maybe Motta are concerned that if they call it a “Ball Tamper” quite than a “Bubble Tamper”, some members of the public will take this very, misunderstanding what it is you’re supposed to be squishing with this thing, which is, of course, ground coffee beans.
+Maybe Motta are concerned that if they call it a “Ball Tamper” rather than a “Bubble Tamper”, some members of the public will take this literally, misunderstanding what it is you’re supposed to be squishing with this thing, which is, of course, ground coffee beans.

-Anyway, it looks cool, and given that I am already starting to build up a bit of a tamper collection, I might literally have to get myself among these.
+Anyway, it looks cool, and given that I am already beginning to build up a little bit of a tamper collection, I might just have to get myself among these.

 Check Price - Shop Coffee